 “A lot of the Canadian cannabis stocks are quite overvalued right now,” Siegel warns.
 “I’m telling my readers to start focusing on some US cannabis stocks, as this is the next big market.
 Companies like MariMed (OTC: MRMD) and Innovative Industrial Properties (NYSE: IIPR) are doing quite well as the US cannabis market becomes more attractive.”

-So, to make things simpler, here’s a list of six steps you should be taking when investing in cannabis stocks – or any other sort of security, for that matter.
+So, to make things simpler, here’s a list of seven steps you should be taking when investing in cannabis stocks – or any other sort of security, for that matter.

 Step 1: Research the company